Community Responsibility

 Blue Cross employees have a long history of volunteering in communities across Michigan.
 Each year, thousands of employees donate their time to support events and projects that contribute to the health and vitality of Michigan.
 Our executives are also involved throughout Michigan, with many taking part in an Executive Volunteer Program that matches Blue Cross leaders to the boards of several statewide nonprofit organizations.
 If you're interested in recruiting a team of Blue Cross volunteers for your event, please contact us.

-Blue Cross Blue Shield of Michigan has dedicated Community Responsibility team members in all parts of the state.
-Please check our Regional Oversight Map (PDF) to connect with the representative in your area.
+Blue Cross Blue Shield of Michigan Community Responsibility has dedicated team members in all parts of the state.
+Our Statewide Staff Map (PDF) can help you connect with the representative in your area.

 Interested in learning more?